michalkmet/xp-orange-throwing-darts/NOTES.md

 Pomodoro 2:

 - ✅ DONE UAT1.2 When I pass [4] then I should see 110
-- ⚠ TODO UAT1.3 When I pass [5] then I should see 5
+- ✅ DONE UAT1.3 When I pass [5] then I should see 5
 - ⚠ TODO UAT1.4 When I pass [9] then I should see 5
 - ⚠ TODO UAT1.5 When I pass [10] then I should see 5
 - ⚠ TODO UAT1.6 When I pass [11] then I should see 0